MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/New-SPCentralAdministration.md

 ```

 ### -Certificate
-Specifies the certificate that will be used for the Secure Sockets Layer (SSL) binding of this IIS web site.
+Specifies the certificate that will be used for the Secure Sockets Layer (SSL) binding of this IIS website.
 This parameter is only valid when used with the SecureSocketsLayer parameter.

 ```yaml